Net zero: cars, lorries, buses and trains

 Taking purchase and running costs into account, BEVs have similar overall costs to petrol and diesel cars in the first few years of ownership.

 Smart charging will help to ‘smooth’ peak demand by shifting charging times to when overall demand for electricity is lower, with market mechanisms driving this shift.
-Large numbers of BEVs connecting to the grid could require some local electricity networks to be upgraded, although trials have shown that the costs can be reduced using new technologies.
-Electric vehicles could also help to support the grid by providing electricity back when parked - this is known as ‘vehicle-to-grid’, and a number of Government-funded trials are underway.
+Large numbers of BEVs connecting to the grid could require some local electricity networks to be upgraded and the Government recently committed £1.3 billion to support the roll-out of charging infrastructure.
+However, electric vehicles could also help to support the grid by providing electricity back when parked - this is known as ‘vehicle-to-grid’, and a number of Government-funded trials are underway.

-The Nissan Leaf is the world's best selling BEV, and its European manufacturing site is in Sunderland.
-By 2016, one in five battery electric cars driven in Europe was built in the UK.
+The Nissan Leaf, which has its European manufacturing site is in Sunderland, was the world's best-selling BEV in 2017 but has been overtaken by other models such as the Tesla Model 3 now.
+In 2016, one in five battery electric cars driven in Europe was built in the UK, however in recent years China has taken over, due to Chinese Government policies put in place several years ago.
 London is already deploying electric taxis that have been manufactured in Coventry, which are now also being exported to the Netherlands.

 The drive towards BEVs is global.
-China is in the lead, having deployed more than half a million electric vehicles in 2017.
-It has ambitious plans to produce two million ‘new energy’ (ie BEVs and fuel cell) vehicles by 2020, and is predicted to have 50% of the global EV market in 2025.
-Within Europe, Norway is the out-and-out leader: in 2017 sales of BEVs made up 21% of the total, while 46% of cars sold in 2019 were fully electric.
+China is in the lead, having deployed nearly2.5 million electric vehicles by 2018, which is nearly half of all the electric cars on the road world-wide.
+Within Europe, Norway is the out-and-out leader: in 2017 sales of BEVs made up 21% of the total.
+By 2019 46% of cars sold in Norway were fully electric.

-The UK boasts a number of electric bus manufacturers including Alexander Dennis, Optare and Wrights Group, and electric buses operate in cities across the UK.
-London is soon to expand its fleet of double decker electric buses.
-Roughly 13% of the total global municipal bus fleet was electric in 2017.
-Shenzhen, in China, has already electrified 100% of its bus fleet, which numbers 16,359 buses.
+The UK boasts a number of electric bus manufacturers including Alexander Dennis, Optare and Wrights Group which operate in cities across the UK.
+London has the largest electric bus fleet in Europe at over 200 buses with ‘more to come’; the Prime Minister promised 4,000 new zero-emissions buses in a 2020 transport funding package.
+Roughly 17% of the total global municipal bus fleet is currently electric.
+Shenzhen, in China, has already electrified 100% of its bus fleet, a total of 16,359 buses.

 Whilst it is expected that smaller vehicles will be battery powered, the likely technology winner for decarbonising larger vehicles is a lot less certain.
-Known for its sporty electric cars, America’s Tesla has announced the imminent launch of the electric ‘Tesla Semi’, a lorry capable of a 500 mile range on a single charge.
+Tesla has announced the imminent launch of the electric ‘Tesla Semi’, a lorry capable of a 500 mile range on a single charge.
 Chinese firm BYD has electric trucks already commercially available in China.

 Other potential solutions include hydrogen-powered fuel cell propulsion, and electrifying some of the strategic road network.